pdcastro/ssh-uuid/README.md

 Running ***both*** commands will ensure that file `~/.balena/cachedUsername` exists and contains a valid (not expired) session token.
-The file stores both a balenaCloud username is the respective session token.
+The file stores both a balenaCloud username and a session token.
 The `ssh-uuid` or `scp-uuid` commands will check whether that file exists (optional), to use the details in there for convenience.

 > Note: The `ssh-uuid` or `scp-uuid` script does not check whether a session token has
 > expired.
 Expired tokens will cause authentication errors.
 If the `'balena whoami'`